-Ian answers: Robert, my answer to your question taps into the interesting space of financial decision making – and some of the factors involved that are not to do with price.
+Ian answers: Robert, some of the factors involved are not to do with price.
 This includes our tendency to want to avoid making a loss on financial decisions, the appeal of “free” and the fact that we don’t always behave in a way that is rational.

-In your longer question you described people commonly buying an insurance product that requires paying a premium each month for many years – it can be thought of as a type of endowment policy.
-Under this arrangement, a guaranteed sum is typically paid out at maturity (a pre-agreed date) or earlier if the policyholder or partner dies.
-The cover might be used to ensure a mortgage or other loan is paid off even if the borrower passes away.
+In your longer question you described people commonly buying an insurance product that means paying every month for many years – it can be thought of as a type of endowment policy.
+Under this arrangement, a guaranteed sum is typically paid out at maturity (a pre-agreed date), or earlier, if the policyholder or partner dies.
+The cover might be used to ensure a mortgage or other loan is paid off even if the borrower dies.

 However, you note there is a cheaper alternative: life insurance to cover the event of death over the same period.
 The difference in premiums between the life insurance and the endowment policies could be invested, possibly producing a bigger return.
 You ask why the endowment policies are popular and why do many people make the apparently irrational choice to get them?